hackerb9/fonttable/README.md

 only the codepoints that are defined in a specific font (and that are marked as normal, printable characters in Unicode).
 For example:

+    fonttable -f NotoSans

+Fonts may be specified by filename:

-    fonttable -f MyriadPro
+    fonttable -f /usr/share/fonts/X11/misc/neep-iso10646-1-10x20.pcf.gz

-### Caveat 1: Does not use the named font
+### Caveat 1: Does not display using the named font

 Note that being a terminal application, fonttable will show the codepoints in the default font, not in whatever font is being